EJohnF/CareCare/README.md

 ## Navigation

-Here `react-navigation` library is used, as it's much simpler solution and kind of "default" approach for new projects on RN.
+Personally, I like `react-native-navigation` where transition between screen is faster and application in general more modular by architecture.
-However, personally, I like `react-native-navigation` where transition between screen is faster and application in general more modular by architecture.
 However it costs additional workload.

 ## Architecture

 For such a small app it's definitely over-engineered.
 But I think it always good to build the architecture with future perspective, keeping in mind how to expand it and support.

-## Components
+There are normally also components folder under src for shared component.
+However in this case there was nothing to share.

-Here used pre-defined library for visialising elements.
-But they are re-defined under components folder because with project evolution very often need to implement some customisation, and it's easier if components are already kind of "local"
+## What more needs to be done